The Best Easter Wines for Ham, Lamb and Beyond

 If you want to heighten the flavor of your city ham with a glaze, consider wines with a light sweetness like the glaze’s or more pronounced fruit flavors to stand up to the glaze’s punchier zip.
-For the former, try the Vintner’s Reserve Muscat Canelli from Lake County.
-This wine’s vibrant acidity has such a cleansing, mouthwatering effect that after the Muscat matches the ham’s sweetness, it refreshes the palate for the next bite.
-If you prefer a dry wine with more generous fruitiness, the Grand Reserve Sonoma County Rosé is an excellent way to go.
-It has more Syrah than Pinot Noir (in reverse proportions to the Vintner’s Reserve) as well as a substantial portion of the fruit-heady Grenache.
-This option couples particularly well with fruit glazes.
+Try the Jackson Estate Cloud Landing Pinot Noir.
+This wine’s vibrant acidity is bursting with fruit flavor while complementing the ham’s sweetness, it refreshes the palate for the next bite.
+This option pairs particularly well with fruit glazes.

 The other, fuller-flavored and slightly more savory ham possibilities – bone-in, country and grilled fresh hams – favor elegant, supple reds like the Grand Reserve Pinot Noir.
 However, smoked hams – also a member of this of this family – work particularly well with full-bodied, oak-aged Chardonnays, like the Jackson Estate Chardonnays.